Mark Foley scandal: Alleged molestation of Foley

 After demands to do so, Foley privately identified the priest he alleged had abused him as a child.
 However, the public revelation of his identity, Anthony Mercieca, a 69-year-old Catholic priest now living in Malta, came through the investigative reporting of the Sarasota Herald-Tribune.

-Parallel to Foley's disclosure, Mercieca held several interviews in which he described a two-year relationship with Foley from when the youth was a thirteen-year-old altar boy at Sacred Heart Roman Catholic Church in Lake Worth, Florida, until he was fifteen.
+Parallel to Foley's disclosure, Mercieca held several interviews in which he described a two-year relationship with Foley from when the youth was a 13-year-old altar boy at Sacred Heart Roman Catholic Church in Lake Worth, Florida, until he was 15.
 He told the Sarasota Herald-Tribune about a number of intimate occasions that the priest claimed "Foley might perceive as sexually inappropriate", such as "massaging Foley while the boy was naked, skinny-dipping together at a secluded lake in Lake Worth and being naked in the same room on overnight trips."
 Mercieca hinted at an even more intimate event, which he claimed took place while he was under the influence of tranquilizers and alcohol, and which he could not clearly recollect, and that he taught Foley "some wrong things" related to sex, which he did not specify.

 In a separate AP interview, he recounted that: "We were friends and trusted each other as brothers and loved each other as brothers.
 It was not what you call intercourse ...
 There was no rape or anything ...
 Maybe light touches here or there."
-And he told a Florida TV station that it was not abuse, which is against someone's will: "He seemed to like it, you know?
+He told a Florida TV station that it was not abuse, which is against someone's will: "He seemed to like it, you know?
 So it was sort of more like a spontaneous thing."
 The Archdiocese of Miami issued a statement apologizing to Foley for "the hurt he experienced" from the priest's "morally reprehensible" actions, and suspended Mercieca's faculties.